If you’ve been searching for the best sports games for PC and console but don’t know where to start, you’ve come to the right place.

 Platforms: Windows, PS4, Xbox One, Switch, Mac, Linux

-Along with offering crossplay support across PC and console, Rocket League has amassed a large following ever since developer Psyonix made the game free-to-play.
+Along with offering crossplay support across PC and console, Rocket League has amassed a huge following ever since developer Psyonix made the game complimentary.

 Best described as a cross between vehicular combat and soccer, it sees two teams competing to score the most goals before the clock runs out.